notEthan/oauthenticator/README.md

 OAuthenticator authenticates incoming OAuth 1.0 signed requests, primarily as a middleware, and forms useful error messages when authentication fails.

+Note: The canonical location of this README is on [RubyDoc](http://rubydoc.info/gems/oauthenticator/).
+When viewed on [Github](https://github.com/notEthan/oauthenticator/), it may be inconsistent with the latest released gem, and Yardoc links will not work.

 ## Signing outgoing requests

 ### Faraday